BerlinGeekettes/Undiscovered-Country/demos/Redis/README.md

 	Query elements by their score in reverse order, starts with the highest score redis> ZREVRANGE demo:photography 0 10

-	Query elements by their score in reverse order for a certain range of scores. redis> ZREVRANGEBYSCORE demo:photography 10 0
-	redis> ZREVRANGEBYSCORE demo:photography +inf 0
-	redis> ZREVRANGEBYSCORE demo:photography 1 0

 	Load data into redis.
 	PREPARED:
 	> ruby load_delicious_data.rb data/delicious-rss # (~1250000 lines)